 After that experience, I knew I wanted our next tree to be unlit.
 Because the tree is black, we needed lights on a black wire.
 Enter these, which we also found from Wayfair.
 We chose the cool white light/black wire option, as the cool light helps to keep a modern look.
 Wayfair has a huge selection of Christmas holiday lighting, if you’re looking for a different option.

-For reference, I used 7 of those light strands on this 9′ tree.
+For reference, I used 7 of the 70 light strands on this 9′ tree.
 You could add another strand or 2 if you prefer more lights, but anything more than that would start to look ridiculous.
 (However, I ordered 13 strands because that’s what the online lighting calculators told me!
 So, I had to return quite a few.)

 Here’s a close-up of the tree and lights.
 The branches are a true black, which I wasn’t 100% about from the online photos.
 It looks super modern and sleek, which I love.